DataDog/documentation/content/en/monitors/monitor_types/metric.md

 `Do not notify` if data is missing or `Notify` if data is missing for more than `N` minutes.

 Notifications for missing data are useful if you expect a metric to always be reporting data under normal circumstances.
 For example, if a host with the Agent must be up continuously, you can expect the metric `system.cpu.idle` to always report data.
-For this case, you should enable notifications for missing data. **Note**: We recommend you set the missing data window to at least two times the evaluation period.
+For this case, you should enable notifications for missing data.

+**Note**: It is recommended that you set the missing data window to at least two times the evaluation period.

 Alternatively, if you are monitoring a metric over an auto-scaling group of hosts that stop and start automatically, notifying for no data would produce a lot of notifications.
 For this case, you should not enable notifications for missing data.